muratk3n/thirdwave/en/README.md

 ---

-Nice. *Edge of Tomorrow* ends with a John Newman's song, bcz it is abt a time loop? 👍
+Nice. *Edge of Tomorrow* ends with a John Newman song, bcz it is abt a time loop? 👍

 ---